telerik/ajax-docs/controls/raddevicedetectionframework.md

 ````

-## Getting the Screen Dimensions by Custom Defined Ranges
+## Getting the Screen Size by Custom Defined Ranges